-Spear is an advanced form of the sharpened stick.
+A spear is an advanced form of a sharpened stick.
 A long and strong stick is chosen with a pointed end.
 Some metal or other material may be attached at the pointed end.
 Big wild animals could be hunted and killed using spears.
 They were used in combat and wars as well.

 Bow And Arrows

-Bow is used to launch arrows on a target.
+The bow is used to launch arrows on a target.
 As the arrow is pointed and sharp so when it hits the target i.e an animal, it pierces its body.
 Bows and arrows were very useful for hunting purposes.
-Small and running animals like squirrels could also be hunted using bow and arrows.
+Small and running animals like squirrels could also be hunted using bows and arrows.

 Harpoon was a tool used during the Stone Age for hunting purposes.
 It was similar to a spear but much longer.
 This was used for hunting big aquatic animals like whales.
 A rope could also be attached to the harpoon so that the hunted animal can be dragged back to the hunter.

-Net was used as a tool for hunting purposes.
+The net was used as a tool for hunting purposes.
 It was spread open for fish and other animals.
-When the fish/animals were over or inside the area where the net was spread, the net was closed to trap the fish/animals and hence they were caught alive.
+When the fish/animals were over or inside the area where the net was spread, the net was closed to trap the fish/animals, and hence they were caught alive.

 Axe was used for both hunting and farming purposes.
 It was very sharp and harder to break.
 That is why it was preferred over many other tools.
 It could be held from one end which was like a handle, while the other side was sharp and flat, and used for hitting.